 The goal of your project might be to update a product that already exists.
 In this case, if the team is unfamiliar with the product, exploration of the code is an activity for Iteration 0.
 Each development task in subsequent iterations will also involve understanding the code in a particular locality and tracing the consequences of changing it.

-For more information, see Visualizing and Understanding Code.
+For more information, see Visualize code.

 The plan is reviewed and subject to change throughout the project.

 Several activities that are related to the project plan are performed regularly throughout the project, usually toward the end of an iteration.

 Demonstrate to your customers or business stakeholders the software that has been developed during the iteration.
 Where feasible, release it to them so that they can experiment with it or use it to a degree in a practical context.